hack-pad/safejs/README.md

 ## What makes it safer?

 Today, `syscall/js` panics when the JavaScript runtime throws errors.
-While this is sensible behavior in a JavaScript runtime, it is in stark contrast with Go's pattern of returned errors.
+While sensible in a JavaScript runtime, [Go libraries should avoid using `panic`](https://go.dev/doc/effective_go#panic).

-SafeJS provides a near-identical API to `syscall/js`, but returns errors instead of panicking.
+SafeJS provides a nearly identical API to `syscall/js`, but returns errors instead of panicking.

 Although returned errors aren't pretty, they make it much easier to integrate with existing Go tools and code patterns.

+#### Backward compatibility

-**Please note:** This package uses the same backward compatibility guarantees as `syscall/js`.
-In an effort to align with the Go standard library's API, some breaking changes may become necessary and will receive their own minor version bumps.
+This package uses the same backward compatibility guarantee as `syscall/js`.

+In an effort to align with the Go standard library API, some breaking changes may become necessary and receive their own minor version bumps.

 ## Quick start